19 Unique Places To Visit In Venice You Will Love

 The San Michele Cemetery on San Michele Island

-Going to a cemetery is certainly one of the most unusual things you can do when visiting a new place, especially in Venice, where many other sites can catch your attention.
+Going to a cemetery is one of the most unusual things you can do when visiting a new place, especially in Venice, where many other sites can catch your attention.
 But a trip to San Michele Cemetery will always be a good excuse to ride in a Vaporetto and get away from thousands of tourists.

 This cemetery was established on San Michele Island after cemeteries were banned in inhabited areas in the Napoleonic era.
 The location was appropriately outside the city but still easily accessible.
-This is where known foreign personalities were buried, like the composer Igor Stravinsky, Russian ballet impresario Sergej Diaghilev, and poet Ezra Pound.
+It is where known foreign personalities were buried, such as the composer Igor Stravinsky, Russian ballet impresario Sergej Diaghilev, and poet Ezra Pound.
+There are no residents on the island.
+You will only see tombstones and churches, but itโs peaceful rather than spooky.
+If you decide to visit, remember that this is a sacred place, and respect and dressing accordingly are required.

 Have you visited Venice and ticked all the iconic attractions already?
 These alternative things will show you the unusual Venice off the beaten path and away from the crowds.